Hayden32-D/WorkOut_AI/README.md

 Ensure you have the following installed:
 - Python 3.8+
 - pip
-- Node.js (if frontend is involved)
+- Flask
+- OpenCV
+- TensorFlow Lite
 - Git

 ### Clone the Repository